An industry leader in 10-year investment performance

 We devoted a lot of research into trying to develop investment strategies that could do both.

 Our response, which we began rolling out from 2011, was to invest in a “risk-balanced” way.
 This was a break from existing industry practice, which was based on specific asset class diversification.

-Most recently this has seen QSuper’s Balanced investment option named by Chant West as the top-performing growth option for the 12 months to end December 2018 as well as the 10 years to end December 2018.1
+Most recently this has seen QSuper’s Balanced investment option named by Chant West as the top-performing growth option for the 12 months to end June 2019 as well as an industry leader over 10 years.1

 Risk allocation — as it relates to individual asset classes (shares, bonds, property, infrastructure, real estate, private equity, and alternatives) in investment portfolios — can vary significantly from asset allocations.